 For course descriptions and more information, refer to the course list links above and the CSBSJU-Global Portal.
 To explore study abroad course options and how they work with the Integrations Curriculum, Common Curriculum, and departmental requirements, check out our new CGE Study Abroad Course Database.

-In Athens students live with other CSB/SJU students in apartments located in the hearts of residential neighborhoods.
-Students have an opportunity to experience life in a major urban setting.
-Small groups of CSB/SJU students share living, cooking and sleeping quarters in these metropolises.
-Students are responsible for preparing their own meals, except for their weekday lunches while in Athens.
+In Athens, students live with other CSB+SJU students in apartments located in the hearts of the residential Pangrati neighborhood.
+Small groups of CSB+SJU students share living, cooking and sleeping quarters.
+Students are responsible for preparing their own meals, except for their weekday lunches which are provided by CYA.

-The approximate program dates for the Greece Athens program is early-September to mid-December.
+The approximate program dates for the Greece Athens program are early-September to mid-December.

 See which Scholarships you may qualify for with participating on this program.

-Program Advisor: Jessica Dickau, Center for Global Education
+- Program Manager: Alison Gerads, Center for Global Education